 2. Restart the YouTube TV app

-3. Clear cache from your Samsung Smart TV
+3. Clear the cache from your Samsung Smart TV

 Just like your computer and phone browsers, the Samsung TV stores files in formats called cookies and caches.
 As vital as these cookies and caches are, they can cause unforeseen errors.
 Go over to your device’s settings to clear up data and cache.